neoforged/Documentation/docs/resources/reloadlisteners.md

 - `prepareSharedState(SharedState currentReload)`: Does nothing by default.
 See [Shared Reloading State][sharedstate].
 - `getName()`: Returns a name to use in logging.
 By default, returns the class name.

-In a `PreparableReloadListener`, you can load basically anything here.
-For example, this is directly implemented by many reload listeners that load binary data ([textures][textures], fonts, etc., but not [sounds][sounds]), as well as some others such as [data maps][datamaps].
+In a `PreparableReloadListener`, you can load basically anything.
+For example, this is directly implemented by many reload listeners that load binary data ([textures][textures], fonts, etc., but notably not [sounds][sounds]), as well as some others such as [data maps][datamaps].
 However, many systems - for example many JSON-based systems - use one of the abstract classes below instead.

 ### `ContextAwareReloadListener`

-`ContextAwareReloadListener` is a utility class that supplies a [load condition][conditions] context, obtainable via `#getContext()`.
+`ContextAwareReloadListener` is a utility class that supplies a [data load condition][conditions] context, obtainable via `#getContext()`.
 Additionally, it provides a registry access via `#getRegistryLookup()`.

 :::info
-This class is added into the hierarchy by NeoForge, as load conditions are a NeoForge system.
+This class is added into the hierarchy by NeoForge, as data load conditions are a NeoForge system.
 :::

 ### `SimplePreparableReloadListener`